 Tantalus' bit with Pelops leads to a whole chain of curses—many of them involving parents killing children or the other way around—that end up defining a good chunk of Greek Myth, including the breach of hospitality that started the Trojan War.
 On one hand, Pelops, as King of Pisa (the one in the Peloponnese), curses Laios, the King of Thebes, after a particularly severe breach of hospitality: Laios raped and abducted Chrysippus—Pelops' son—while a guest in Pisa, leading Pelops to cry, "May your own son kill you, Theban!"
 This curse is what leads to that famous bit with Laios getting killed and his son marrying his wife, which in turn leads to the Seven Against Thebes, regarded as a warm-up to the Trojan War.
 In the meantime, Pelops' other son Atreus became King of Mycenae—a very good gig—but his other brother Thyestes makes the mistake of seducing Mrs. Atreus while a guest in the Mycenae royal palace.
 Atreus finds out and in revenge serves up Thyestes' sons and tricks him (Thyestes) into eating them.
 Thystes then curses Atreus, whose sons are Menelaus and Agamemnon, whose tale is partly recorded above.
 Of course, then you get into the interesting story of how he gets killed by his wife (who was seeing Thyestes' son Aegisthus after the Iphigenia story), who then gets killed by her son Orestes and daughter Electra, the former of whom goes mad until absolved by an Athenian court (and creating the presumption of innocence in the Athenian justice system, if Aeschylus' Oresteia is to be believed).

-The reason the Trojan War started was not only because Paris stole Menelaus' wife (and because all of Helen's other suitors had made an oath to help her husband defend her, if it came to it) - but because Paris was Menelaus' guest when he did so.
+The reason the Trojan War started was not only because Paris stole Menelaus' wife (and because all of Helen's other suitors had made an oath to help her husband defend her, if it came to it—the oath was how Odysseus had prevented a huge war among all the kings of Greece when she first came of age) - but because Paris was Menelaus' guest when he did so.
 The fact that he was visiting Menelaus' kingdom was, in fact, the only reason he ever met Helen.
 The other kings showed up because of their oath - but it's likely that the war would never have continued for so long if Paris hadn't broken the laws of hospitality at the same time he made off with Helen.

 Odysseus's conflict with Polyphemus.
 After eating some of the cyclops's cheese, Odysseus insists that they wait for him to return and offer him wine as a gift.
 However, Polyphemus violates hospitality by eating some of Odysseus men (believing not to be subject to Zeus because he was a son of Poseidon).
 Figuring the rules of hospitality didn't apply anymore, Odysseus gets Polyphemus drunk and blinds him.